NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/_index.md

 {{<Aside type="note" header="Note">}}

-Purge requests appear in Cloudflare Logs and are identified by the `PURGE` method and the Cloudflare-branded User Agent.
+Purge requests appear in Khulnasoft Logs and are identified by the `PURGE` method and the Khulnasoft-branded User Agent.

 {{</Aside>}}